matsuboshi/matsuboshi/README.md

 ### Hi there! 🤩

-My name is Mitsuhiko Takushi (aka Mitch), and I live in Brazil (💚💛💙).
+My name is Mitsuhiko Takushi (or Mitch), and I live in Brazil (💚💛💙).
 I've been learning software development because I am passionate about cracking puzzles (🧩), and that's how it feels like when I'm coding (😍).
-My current stack is composed of MySQL, Express, React, and Node.
+I am currently learning Java ☕, so feel free to explore my repos.

 In my free time, I'm into reading (📚), running (🏃‍♂️), yoga (🧘‍♂️), movies (🎞️), cooking (👨‍🍳), dancing (🎵), and more.
 Above all, coffee time (☕) with friends is a must.